 (2) It is a defence to a prosecution for an offence against subregulation (1) to prove that the defendant believed on reasonable grounds that the person employed was 16 years of age or older.

-[Regulation 10B inserted in Gazette 22 Jul 1997 p.
+[Regulation 10B inserted: Gazette 22 Jul 1997 p.
 3815.]

 11. Personal files